 At Hugh & Crye, we're not just obsessed with creating shirts that fit.
 We are 100% dedicated to not killing our customers.
 It's just a matter of principle, and it's why we don't sell non-iron shirts.

-Ironing sucks, but cancer sucks infinitely harder.
-The next time you're smoothing out the wrinkles of your gently rumpled H&C shirt, just think: spend 10 minutes ironing now and add years to your life later.
+So, the next time you're smoothing out the wrinkles of your gently rumpled H&C shirt, just think: spend 10 minutes ironing now and add years to your life later.